knetikmedia/knetikcloud-javascript-client/docs/ActivitiesApi.md

 Update the status of an activity occurrence

 If setting to &#39;FINISHED&#39; reward will be run based on current metrics that have been recorded already.
 Alternatively, see results endpoint to finish and record all metrics at once.
-Can be called by non-host participants if non_host_status_control is true
+Can be called by non-host participants if non_host_status_control is true. &lt;br&gt;&lt;br&gt;&lt;b&gt;Permissions Needed:&lt;/b&gt; ACTIVITIES_USER and host or ACTIVITIES_ADMIN

 ### Example
 ```javascript